Bernie Sanders Officially Back On The Campaign Trail With Raucous Rally In Iowa

 But before he could finish, an audience member yelled out, “F**k you!” to gales of laughter and whoops of delight from the crowd.

-For his part, Sanders offered agreement, but tempered his response somewhat.
+For his part, Sanders offered agreement but tempered his response somewhat.

 “Well, that is one way of phrasing it,” Sanders said.
 “I, myself, was gonna say it a little differently.
 I am a senator.”